kylan/kylan.github.io/_posts/2018-12-15-learning-with-lainey.md

 ---

 This summer my daughter and our family started a podcast!
-It's called Learning with Lainey, and Season 1 dedicated each episode to a different animal.
-It was so much fun!
+It's called Learning with Lainey, and the first season dedicated each episode to a different animal.
+Everyone played a part, and it was so much fun!

 [Episode 0 - Introduction](/assets/audio/S1E0-Introduction.m4a)

+<audio ref='Episode 0 - Introduction' src="https://raw.githubusercontent.com/kylan.github.io/master/assets/audio/S1E0-Introduction.m4a" autoPlay loop></audio>

 [Episode 1 - Cows](/assets/audio/S1E1-Cows.m4a)